gcallah/SoftwareEngineering/md/chap3.md

 - **Customer involvement**
   - Stakeholders should give their input in all stages of the development process to show what components should be prioritized and give input that can be analyzed to evaluate the progress of every iteration.
 - **Embrace change**
-  - Change is inevitable therefore the system should be designed in such a way to relieve the potential stress caused by change.
+  - Change is inevitable therefore the system should be designed in such a way as to relieve the potential stress caused by change.
 - **Incremental delivery**
   - Software should be incrementally developed in small batches to test components and allow for feedback.
 - **Maintain simplicity**